← Blog

 What can delay or reset my residency timeline?

 The biggest risk is breaking the continuity rule.
-If you stay outside Bolivia more than 90 days per year without authorization, your temporary residency can be cancelled and your 3-year clock resets.
+If you stay outside Bolivia more than 90 days per year without authorization, temporary residency can be cancelled.
+There is no automatic fine or blacklist in this scenario, but your 3-year clock resets to day 1.